hepeknet/mashup/README.md

 ## INTRO

 One of restrictions assumed here was to use JDK only but no other 3PP library for the main code.
-This impacted a lot of the code.
+This impacted a lot of the code (for example we can not use 3PP for parsing JSON so we depend on specific version of JDK).

 ## REQUIREMENTS